The Ultimate Guide to Sorority Rush

 Pre-Rush: Sorority Rush Prep

-Sorority Rush Mapped OutFirst day or two (depending on how big your school is) is Letters Day.
+The first day or two (depending on how big your school is) is Letters Day.
 This is the day where you go to all houses (sometimes split into two days if there's more chapters at the school).
-You only have one conversation per house on this day, and sometimes it will be with one or two other rushees.
-Annoying, I know.
-But they have to get through A LOT of conversations, so sometimes it's impossible to be one-on-one on this day.
+You only have one conversation per house on this day, and sometimes it will be with one or two other rushees in a group setting.
+That can be annoying if you're an introvert, but do try to participate as much as possible.
+This is a great time to try to stand out because each chapter has to get through A LOT of conversations.
+Sometimes it's impossible to be one-on-one time on this day so first impressions matter more than ever.
 You will note down if you liked the house after the visit is over.
 You do this every day after each house you visit.
 Expect to be on your feet all day - bring a pair of flip flops to wear in between houses.

 - House Tours: Dress and heels